-Lordsburg and Oak Grove, New Mexico
+Lordsburg, New Mexico

-On May 2, 2012, Entrée entered into an agreement (the "Purchase Agreement") to purchase a 100% interest in two porphyry copper targets in southeastern Arizona and southwestern New Mexico - the Lordsburg property in New Mexico, and the Oak Grove property.
+On May 2, 2012, Entrée entered into an agreement (the "Purchase Agreement") to purchase a 100% interest in two porphyry copper targets in New Mexico - the Lordsburg property and the Oak Grove property.
 In September 2013 Entrée abandoned the Oak Grove property and recorded an impairment of mineral property interests of \$437,732.

 Pursuant to the Purchase Agreement, Entrée paid \$100,000 and issued 500,000 common shares of the Company.
-The Lordsburg property is subject to a 2% NSR royalty, which may be bought down to 1% for \$1 million if the buydown option is exercised on or before January 1, 2015.
-The buydown option may be extended to January 1, 2016 or January 1, 2017, in which case the buydown price will be \$2 million and \$200,000 will be payable for each 12 month extension.
-The buydown price and extension payments are payable in cash or a combination of cash and common shares at Entrée's election.
+The Lordsburg property is subject to a 2% NSR royalty, which may be bought down to 1% at any time up to and including January 1, 2017 for \$2.2 million if the buydown option is exercised on or before January 1, 2016, or \$2.4 million if the buydown is exercised between January 2, 2016 and January 1, 2017.
+The buydown price is payable in cash or a combination of cash and common shares at Entrée's election.